raimohanska/learn-bacon/README.md

 A game for learning bacon.js and FRP in general.

-Currently there's 3 simple assignments and visualization.
+Currently there are a few simple assignments and visualization.

 ## Next up (pls contribute!)